Scutari vilayet: History

 The Malisors (highlanders) lived in three geographical regions within İşkodra sanjak.
 Malësia e Madhe (Great Highlands) with its religiously mixed Catholic-Muslim five large tribes (Hoti, Kelmendi, Shkreli, Kastrati and Gruda) and seven smaller tribes; Dukagjin Highlands with seven Catholic tribes such as the Shala, Shoshi, Toplana, Nikaj; and Mirdita (tribe)}Mirdita, which was also a large powerful tribe that could mobilise 5,000 irregular troops.
 The government estimated the military strength of Malisors in İşkodra sanjak as numbering over 30,000 tribesmen and Ottoman officials were of the view that the highlanders could defeat Montenegro on their own with limited state assistance.

 The Dıraç sanjak contained the fertile plain of Zadrima between Mirdita and the Drin river.
 Political life in the sanjak was dominated by a few powerful Albanian landowners such as the Toptani family, who controlled the area around Kruja and Tirana as a family fiefdom holding around 123,000 acres.
 To protect economic interests landowning beys in the area maintained small private armies, numbering between 200 and 500 men, who also served as bodyguards during travel.
 In the 1880s from an Albanian point of view the sanjaks of İşkodra and Dıraç along with the whole of İşkodra vilayet belonged to the region of Gegënia.

 A map showing the administrative divisions of the Ottoman Empire in 1317 Hijri, 1899 Gregorian, Including the Vilayet of Scutari and its Sanjaks.

-In 1912 and beginning of 1913 the vilayet was under the occupation by members of the Balkan League during the First Balkan War.
-In 1914 the territory of the Scutari Vilayet became a part of the Principality of Albania, established on the basis of peace contract, signed at the conclusion of the London Conference in 1913.
+In 1912 and the beginning of 1913 the vilayet was under the occupation by members of the Balkan League during the First Balkan War.
+In 1914 the territory of the Scutari Vilayet became a part of the Principality of Albania, established based on peace contract, signed at the conclusion of the London Conference in 1913.